fedecaccia/cv/README.md

-# Currículum Vitae
+# Curriculum Vitae
-A partir del template "casual" de ShareLatex.
+To compile in english:
+'''pdflatex cvenglish.tex'''
+To compile in spanish:
+'''pdflatex cvspanish.tex'''